Pharmacy First service – FAQs

 Pharmacy owners have access to Pharmacy First IT systems in which to make their clinical records for the service.
 These systems also automatically send data on service provisions to the NHSBSA’s MYS portal, via an application programming interface (API), which will populate the end of month payment claim.

-The systems will also allow parts of the GP record to be seen, via GP Connect: Access Record and they will send automatic updates to the GP record on the consultation and any medicines provided (this functionality is expected to be available within a few weeks of the launch of the service).
+The systems will also allow parts of the GP record to be seen, via GP Connect: Access Record (when this is made available) and they will send automatic updates to the GP record on the consultation and any medicines provided.
 This is a significant step forward towards the integration of pharmacy and GP care records that will support the future development of community pharmacy services.
 We have been pressing for this interoperability for many years, so the investment in it is very welcome.

 Work is also being undertaken with NHS Pathways to develop their clinical triage system, to send electronic referrals from NHS 111 and Urgent and Emergency Care settings to community pharmacy that may otherwise go to a GP practice for the seven common conditions.
 Further work is ongoing with existing IT suppliers to streamline referrals from GPs to community pharmacies, moving those away from reliance on NHSmail.